NSITF's N17.128 damaged document: IK Ogbonna considers turning into termite

-IK Ogbonna Considers Turning Into Termite Following Reports of the Insect Eating Up N17.128 Billion
+IK Ogbonna Considers Turning Into Termite Following Reports of the Insect Eating Up N17.128b Voucher

 - Popular Nollywood actor, IK Ogbonna is the latest Nigerian celebrity to react to the reports by Nigeria Social Insurance Trust Fund (NSITF)